ECAP5/ECAP5-DWBUART/docs/src/arch/2_functional-description.rst

    The stop bits of the peripheral shall be software-configurable.

+UART flow control is not supported in version 1.0.0.

 Memory-Mapped Interface
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. todo:: Add register table and table ref in req
 .. requirement:: U_REGISTERS_01

-   The peripheral shall provide memory-mapped registers described in table .
+   The peripheral shall provide memory-mapped registers to control and monitor itself.

 .. requirement:: U_WISHBONE_01

    The peripheral memory-mapped registers shall be accessible through a wishbone interface.

-UART flow control is not supported in version 1.0.0.

 Assumptions and Dependencies
 ----------------------------